You may have options beyond amputation

 Medical treatments to help restore blood flow to your legs can help save legs and feet and have been shown to offer advantages when compared to amputation.17

-If you think you or a loved one might have advanced PAD, usually called CLI (critical limb ischemia), and you’re concerned about amputation, talk to your health care provider.
+If you think you or a loved one might have advanced PAD, usually called CLI (Also potentially known as CLI, the most severe and deadly form of peripheral artery disease.), and you’re concerned about amputation, talk to your health care provider.
 Ask if he or she is a limb salvage specialist and is familiar with treatment options for advanced PAD and CLI, other than amputation.20

-When PAD is detected early, some treatment options could include long-lasting lifestyle changes,34 prescription medications8 or minimally invasive medical procedures.20 If your doctor is not aware of all the different possibilities, you might want to talk to a PAD specialist.33
+When PAD is detected early some treatment options could include long-lasting lifestyle changes,34 prescription medications8 or In minimally invasive surgery, surgeons use a variety of techniques to operate with less injury to the body than with open surgery.
+In general, it is safer than open surgery and allows you to recover faster and heal with less pain and scarring. medical procedures.20 If your doctor is not aware of all the different possibilities, you might want to talk to a PAD specialist.33

 Not all health care professionals are PAD specialists.
 Get a second opinion if a doctor has told you that you need an amputation.
 Download and complete our checklist and click here to find a PAD specialist in your area.